401 NE Second St.

 Located conveniently in the heart of historic downtown Gresham and 20 minutes from downtown Portland, the Arts Plaza is a showcase for the arts and a wonderful place for the community to come together.
 Ample parking and easy access to public transit make the Arts Plaza easy to access.

-The City has constructed a Children's Fountain at the Arts Plaza.
+The City's Children's Fountain is located at the Arts Plaza.
 Read more about the Children's Fountain.

 Book the Arts Plaza for Your Event

 The Plaza can play host to large community gatherings, private events or can be a place to eat your lunch while enjoying a view of Mt.
 Hood.
 The Plaza is programmed with events year-round but can also play host to your special event.
 The possibilities are endless at Gresham’s premier outdoor wedding and event venue.
 The paved Arts Plaza framed by adjacent lawns provides a versatile space that can be enjoyed on a moonlit night or tented to create an elegant and protected outdoor event.

 - Capacity: 3,100 people

 - Electricity: multiple electrical outlets to meet the majority of electrical needs